 The garage occupied the larger site (above) from the 1940’s through to the 1970’s.
 After it’s demolition a block of warden controlled flats was built on the site (Seaton House, below).
 This was demolished in 1994 after it was discovered that the land upon which they were built was unstable due, it is said, to the petrol storage tanks below.

-Opposite Wallbutton’s stood the Ring o’Bells Inn (below) and next to it the entrance to the gas works, beyond which we can see The Burnham Motor Co.
+Opposite Wallbutton’s stood the Ring o’Bells Inn (below) and next to it the entrance to the gas works (known as Gas St).
+In the second picture we can see The Burnham Motor Co. in the premises next to the gas works entrance.
 This building was previously occupied by the Gas Company as an office and showroom.
-The second picture below shows the 1963 summer carnival Gas Company float in front of the showroom.
+The third picture below shows the 1963 summer carnival Gas Company float in front of the showroom.

 An old postcard (above) shows the south end of the street looking north (date unknown).
 Trees in the grounds of La Retraite Convent can be seen in the centre right of the picture.